ViLBias: Detecting and Reasoning about Bias in Multimodal Content: Results and Discussion

+\paragraph{Ablation 1: Training Data Size} We examined how training data size affects performance across multiple VLMs: Phi-3-Vision, LLaVA-1.6, and LLaMA-3.2-11B-Vision.
+Each was trained on progressively larger subsets of the dataset.
 Figure~\ref{fig:ablation-multi-vlm} compares three representative VLMs under different training data sizes.
-The results show that all models show consistent improvements as data grows, but with diminishing returns after the half-data mark.
+All models show consistent improvements as data grows, but with diminishing returns after the half-data mark.
 Phi-3-Vision achieves the highest overall F1 (82.0\% at full scale), followed by LLaMA-3.2-11B-Vision (80.4\%) and LLaVA-1.6 (78.8\%).
 Interestingly, LLaVA lags at small scales but narrows the gap as more data is used, suggesting that weaker initial alignment can be partially compensated by scale.
 Across models, the relative gain from 1/16 to full data is 9–11 points, indicating that larger training sets are particularly beneficial for multimodal reasoning despite architectural differences.